Late May / Early June, 2026

 Other religious buildings include the Berbie Palace—the former bishops’ palace, now the home to the Toulouse-Lautrec Museum, and the Saint-Salvi collegiate church.

 Albi prides itself on the cycling around it, although there is no particular ride that you can point to and name.
 Instead there are lots of villages and lots of quiet roads, and so you can create many different loops.
+The area around Albi is very agricultural so you’ll be riding through farmland much of the time and will see fields here, fields there, fields everywhere.

 Unlike the Luberon area where we stayed before Albi, the villages around Albi are all very small and non-touristy.
 In the Luberon, many of the villages prided themselves on their beauty and did what they could to attract tourists so it was easy to create rides going between the famous villages.
 Around Albi the villages are almost inconsequential.
 They just happen to be on a ride that you have chosen to do.